Guhuary/DFN/README.md

 *MATLAB for calculating PSNR and SSIM

 ## Datasets
-DFN is trained and tested on five datasets: Rain100L[1],Rain100H[1],RainLight[2],RainHeavy[2],Rain12[3].
-It is worth mentioning that several the state-of-the-arts were trained on a strict Rain100H, which contains 1254 pairs of images.
-We re-trained these competing methods on whole Rain100H.
+DFN is trained and tested on five benchamark datasets: Rain100L[1],Rain100H[1],RainLight[2],RainHeavy[2] and Rain12[3].
+It should be noted that DFN is trained on strict 1,254 images for Rain100H.

 *Note: